Cubelaster/ReFilter/README.md

         /// String SearchQuery meant for searching ANY of the tagged property
         /// </summary>
         public string SearchQuery { get; set; }

+        /// <summary>
+        /// If you need to filter by multiple incompatible filters, this is the easiest way to do it <para />
+        /// Depending on <see cref="PredicateOperator"/> set in parent BasePagedRequest, child requests are added either as AND or OR clauses <para />
+        /// Predicate is being built the same way every time so you are able to chain multiple complex filters
+        /// </summary>
+        public List<PagedRequest> PagedRequests { get; set; }
 ```

 ## Features